SuperGrobi/CoolWalksDataStorge/readme.md

 - lat: latitude of the node
 - lon: longitude of the node
 - vertex_id: id of the node in the graph (needed for edges)
-- end: if the node can only be accessed from one direction (remnant of debugging.
-Fairly easy to infer from the network.)
-- geopoint: Point in WKT Format.
-Duplicates lat and lon keywords (used in my code to transform the graph between different coordinate systems...)
+- pointgeom: Point in WKT Format.
+Duplicates lat and lon keywords (used in my code to transform the graph between different coordinate systems... ignore... or use...
+I don't care.)
 - helper: whether the node is a helper node. (missing if not helper, else true...(equivalent to osm_id == 0))

 ## edges.csv
 these are the edges of the simplified graph.
 Each edge has a lot of data attached to it...

 - osm_id: id of OSM way associated with this edge (not unique)
 - geomlength: dummy data for the length of this edge.
 - src_id: id of source vertex (references vertex_id)